wp-plugins/like-button-plugin-for-wordpress/readme.txt

 *   our Like-Button-Generator makes it even more easier for you to create a Like Button
 *   Analyse your Blog: Analyse the activity of your visitors and their likes
 *   Use iFrame or XFBML-Button (with share and comment functionality)
-*   use a shortcode to insert the like-Button
+*   use a shortcode to insert the like-Button wherever you want it to show up on your page
 *   create a Like-Button Sidebar-Widget (also individual Like-Button for every Site/Post or one Like-Button for the whole site.
+*   Facebook Recommendation and Activity Feed: it is also possible to add this Widgets beside the Like-Button Widget
 *   Recommendations-Sidebar-Widget: you can also add a Recommendations-Widget to your Sidebar
 *   [BugTracker](http://bugs.gb-world.net/) and live support on our [FanPage](http://www.facebook.com/GBWorldnet)
 *   easily connect your Facebook-Account, Fanpage or Application with the Like-Button on your blog